- 24 ounces Small Gold Potatoes

 - for garnish Parsley

-Bite-size smashed potatoes that are fluffy on the inside and crispy on the outside then topped with a garlic aioli!
+Bite-size, fluffy on the inside and crispy on the outside smashed potatoes with a garlic aioli!

 I have a few food obsessions and potatoes are on that list.

 As a kid, my mom made a lot of dishes with potatoes.
 My sister and I always requested it.

 One of the most requested meals was potatoes with sour cream and apple.
 So simple right?

 That is what these smashed potatoes are also all about, simplicity!

 By boiling the potatoes first, then smashing and roasting them, you get the best of both worlds.
 Fluffy and crispy.

 And because potatoes need a good sauce or dip, this garlic aioli makes for the best topping for these potatoes.

 This recipe is great to serve as a side dish or an appetizer.
 It is especially great for a get-together with friends and family.

 For the best outcome, use small gold potatoes.